1989 Cabernet Sauvignon, Backus Vineyard

 Harvest Dates September 7, 1989

-Aging/Cooperage 16 months in 60-gallon French oak barrels before being blended and bottled on June 7, 1991.
+Aging/Cooperage 16 months in 60-gallon French oak barrels before being blended and bottled in June 1991.